Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance on when to use this tool versus alternatives like search-incidents.
-No context on prerequisites or typical use cases.
+The description provides no guidance on when to use this tool versus alternatives like 'search-incidents', nor does it mention prerequisites or limitations.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.